hbrtv/Linux-NetSpeed_BBR/手动开启bbr.md

-#After reinstall the kernel(check the kod folder)
+# After reinstall the kernel(check the kod folder to see how to)
-##run the follow commond to enable bbr
+## run the follow commond to enable bbr

 ```
 echo "net.core.default_qdisc=fq" >> /etc/sysctl.conf